 IMPORTANT

-Do not include leading whitespaces in template details input fields — doing so can cause send failures.
+Do not include leading whitespace characters in template details input fields — doing so can cause send failures.
 For example:

 ✅ hi@fiterable.com